HPC-dev-acc/mario-demo/docs/10-requirement.md

 # Requirements

-_Updated for v2.9.1: NPC collision boxes span one tile width._
+_Updated for v2.9.2: Player collision box width is fixed at two-thirds of a tile._

 ## URS
 - **URS-001: Start menu and language choice**